giancosta86/velvet/README.md

   >> 'other operation' {
     # More code goes here.
 You don't have to use 'should'
     # to define tests: you could use 'must', or just describe
-    # the scenario, with no prescription.
+    # the scenario as it is, with no formal prescription.
   }
 }
 ```